Woman pleads guilty to felony charges for buying minors vodka

 Rockland — A Rockland woman pleaded guilty Oct.
 11 to two felony counts of furnishing liquor to a minor after vodka she purchased led to the hospitalization of two girls, aged 13 and 14 at the time of the incident.

 Brenda Shepard, 64, will not face prison time provided she meets the conditions of a deferred disposition agreement, which will lower the felony charges to misdemeanors.
-After the term of one year, provided she receives evaluations for substance abuse and mental health counseling and abides by certain other conditions, she will be sentenced to 364 days in jail with all but 90 days suspended, along with one year of probation for the misdemeanor charges.
+After the term of one year, provided she receives evaluations for substance abuse and mental health counseling and abides by certain other conditions, she will be sentenced to 364 days in jail, all suspended, and serve maximum jail time of 90 days plus one year of probation for the misdemeanor charges.

 Shepard’s grandson, Ryan J. Newbert, 20, of Rockland, pleaded guilty in July to two felony counts each of furnishing liquor to a minor and aggravated furnishing of scheduled drugs in connection with the incident, which occurred Feb.
 29.